Axway/amplify-central/content/en/docs/Overview/_index.md

 ![Amplify functionality](/Images/Overview/amplify-platform-overview.png)

-Amplify consists of a SaaS-based Amplify Management Plane (shown in the top of the diagram in blue), federated control & data planes (shown at the bottom) and Amplify agents (shown in the middle).
+Amplify consists of a SaaS-based Amplify management plane (shown in the top of the diagram in blue), federated control & data planes (shown at the bottom) and Amplify agents (shown in the middle).
 The terms management plane and control / data plane are borrowed from computer networking, as the data plane carries the user’s runtime traffic while the management plane is responsible for administration, configuration, monitoring, and management across the network.

 Mapping this analogy back to Amplify: